by appointment only

 Eventually I grew ready to leave my starter studio in Bed-Stuy – looking for a space with more light.
 In those days, pre-Craigslist, apartment searchers in the know would head to a news stand near Cooper Square to wait on the “Village Voice” line.
 It was the first stop the trucks made Tuesday nights, carrying the latest paper, which, at the time – was THE link to affordable apartments.
 I immediately searched the warm newspaper looking for my next studio.
 When I’d found what appeared to be a perfect listing, I raced across the street to a pay phone and made an appointment to see it.
 When I arrived, I was stunned to discover, the sweet, little yellow house.
 Its owner, Margaret Othrow, became my landlord, and now longtime mentor and friend – or as my family and I refer to her, our Fairy Godmother.

-I earned a Certificate in Psychic-Mediumship at the Holistic Studies Institute which is based on the principles and beliefs of the Spiritualist Church.
-While I do not observe a particular religion, my intuitive abilities are rooted in my spiritual practice and manifest in meditation and yoga.
-Nearest to my heart is my family and a profound awe, love and respect for what I don’t know, the ONE, or what some refer to as God.
+And so began my journey toward developing my intuitive abilities.
+I earned a Certificate in Psychic-Mediumship at the Holistic Studies Institute in NYC.
+The institute is based on the principles and beliefs of the Spiritualist Church.
+While I do not observe a particular religion, my intuitive abilities are rooted in my spiritual practice and manifest in study, meditation and yoga.
+Nearest to my heart is my family and a profound awe, love and respect for what I don’t know.